mockoon/mockoon.com/content/docs/v6.0.1/api-endpoints/templates-and-ai-assistant.md

 The "GET route" button will create a new HTTP GET route and copy the template content as the body.
 The "CRUD + data" button will create a new CRUD endpoint with a linked data bucket and copy the template content as the data bucket content.

-> Some templates are offered for free, while most of them require a subscription to [Mockoon Pro](/pro/).
-The templates part of the Pro plans are marked with a small yellow corner.
+> Some templates are offered for free, while most of them require a subscription to [Mockoon Cloud](/cloud/).
+The templates part of the Cloud plans are marked with a small yellow corner.

 ## Use the AI assistant to generate realistic data

 You can also use our AI assistant to generate realistic mock data for your various endpoints by providing a custom prompt.
-This feature is available in the desktop application and is part of the [Mockoon Pro](/pro/) plans.
+This feature is available in the desktop application and is part of the [Mockoon Cloud](/cloud/) plans.

 To generate a new template, click the "From template" button in the route creation menu (see above), and select the "Generate" tab: